Tutorial 2: Import the subject anatomy

 Type the coordinates

 If you have the coordinates of the fiducials already written somewhere, you can type or copy-paste them instead of the pointing at them in with the cursor.
-Right-click on the figure > Edit fiducials positions.
+Right-click on the figure > Edit fiducials positions > MRI coordinates.

 - Once you are done with the fiducial selection, click on the [Save] button, at the bottom-right corner of the MRI Viewer figure.

 The automatic import of the FreeSurfer folder resumes.
 At the end you get many new files in the database and a 3D view of the cortex and scalp surface.
 Here again you can note that the marker is visible on the left cheek, as expected.

 - The next tutorial will describe these files and explore the various visualization options.

 Close all figures and clear memory: Use this button in the toolbar of the Brainstorm window to close all the open figures at once and to empty the memory from all the temporary data that the program keeps in memory for faster display.

 If you do not see the cortex surface through the head surface, or if you observe any other issue with the 3D display, there might be an issue with the OpenGL drivers.
 You may try the following options:

 - Update the drivers for your graphics card.